Gigaspaces/xap-docs/site/content/xap/12.3/security/authenticating-against-a-database.markdown

 weight: 300
 ---

-Spring's Security `DaoAuthenticationProvider` is a simple authentication provider that uses a fData Access Object (DAO) to retrieve user information from a relational database.
+Spring's Security `DaoAuthenticationProvider` is a simple authentication provider that uses a Data Access Object (DAO) to retrieve user information from a relational database.
 It leverages a `UserDetailsService` (as a DAO) in order to lookup the username, password and `GrantedAuthority` s.
 It authenticates the user simply by comparing the password submitted in a `UsernamePasswordAuthenticationToken`  against the one loaded by the `UserDetailsService`.

 Configuring the provider is quite simple: